netkachevhum/digital/_projects/writing.md

 _published on syg.ma_\
 [full text in Russian](https://syg.ma/@ivannetk/intierfieis-miezhdu-ia-i-ty-where-i-end-and-you-begin)

-A series of short autofictional and theoretical texts around the interface as a concept and as a metaphor: skin as a body-to-body interface, vague body borders and the language of imperialist Russian classics as a an interface.
+A series of short autofictional and theoretical texts around the interface as a concept and as a metaphor, inspired by Alexander Galloway's writings: skin as a body-to-body interface, vague body borders and the language of imperialist Russian classics as a an interface.

 **how schools control our bodies, and why they shouldn't be**
 \